robin-raymond/zax.io/casting.md

 ````

-### Pointer casting using `cast`
+### Pointer casting using `unsafe as`

-Any type can be converted from one pointer type to another pointer type using the `cast` operator.
-The compiler will not perform any type checking on the types to check if they are compatible.
-If a pointer is cast to an incompatible type and accessed then the undefined behaviors can result.
+Any type can be converted from one pointer type to another pointer type using the `unsafe as` operator.
+A compiler will not perform any type checking on type conversions to check if they are compatible.
+If a pointer is cast to an incompatible type and accessed then undefined behaviors can result.

-A `Unknown*` can be used to hold a generic pointer to anything.
+An `Unknown *` can be used to hold a generic pointer to anything.

 ### Casting a by-value type into a pointer

 When a value is cast as a pointer, the address of the pointer is taken.
 However, in many cases manual casing to a pointer type is unnecessary.
 In Zax, a value type will automatically convert to a pointer `type` implicitly for the same `type` without any conversion being required.
 For greater explicitness, the `as` operator can convert from a value to a pointer to the same type safely without introducing undefined behaviors.

-The `cast` operator will forcefully convert any value type into a pointer of any other type.
+The `unsafe as` operator will forcefully convert any value type into a pointer of any other type.
 This type of conversion is not recommended as it can lead to undefined behaviors.

 Examples of pointer casting: